rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 Query OK, 0 rows affected (0.004 sec)
 ```

-On the secondary, check if database is created:
+On the secondary, check for creation of the database:

 ```bash
 MariaDB [(none)]> show databases;